dataobservatory-eu/music/content/post/2021-11-06-indicator_value_added/index.md

 tags: ["music","data-as-service", "API", "Metadata"]

 summary: "Public data sources are often plagued by missing values.
 Naively you may think that you can ignore them, but think twice: in most cases, missing data in a table is not missing information, just malformatted information which will destroy your beautiful visualization or stop your application from working.
-In this example we show how we increase the usable subset of a public dataset by 66.7%, which is a deal-breaker in panel regressions or machine learning (AI) solutions."
+In this example, we show how we increase the usable subset of a public dataset by 66.7%, which is a deal-breaker in panel regressions or machine learning (AI) solutions."

 projects: ""